calliyigit/2025_security_final/README.md

 - **Source**: [UCI Machine Learning Repository - Phishing URL Dataset](https://archive.ics.uci.edu/ml/datasets/Phishing+Websites)
 - **File**: `PhiUSIIL_Phishing_URL_Dataset.csv`
 - **Description**: Collection of known phishing URLs

+> ⚠️ **Note on Dataset Size**
+> Due to GitHub's file size limitations, this repository includes **shortened versions** of both the legitimate and phishing URL datasets.
+> To run the application with the **full datasets**, please download them manually from the links above and place them in the project directory.

 ## Requirements